bootphon/pyrpde/README.md

     Arguments:
     ----------
     time_series: np.ndarray
         The input time series.
-Has to be floats, normalized to [-1,1]
+Has to be float32, normalized to [-1,1]
     dim: int
         The dimension of the time series embeddings.
         Defaults to 4
     tau: int
         The "stride" between each of the embedding points in a time series' embedding vector.
+Should be adjusted depending on the sampling rate of your input data.
         Defaults to 35.
-Should be adjusted depending on the sampling rate of your input data.
     epsilon: float
         The size of the unit ball described in the RPDE algorithm.
         Defaults to 0.12.